sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 In the pop-up choose 'CSV' and then click 'OK'.

-Fill in the required fields as below.
+Fill in the required fields as below:

 - *Name*: Name of the new dataset
 - *Description*: Description of the new dataset